-And by “soulmate” we mean soul mat.This is an interview with Natalia Klimova – an aspiring yoga teacher that travelled the world and found her peace by relentlessly unfolding her yoga mat.
+And by “soulmate” we mean soul mat.This is an interview with Natalia Klimova – an aspiring yoga teacher that traveled the world and found her peace by relentlessly unfolding her yoga mat.
 Here’s what she has shared with us.

 Natalia, tell us about yourself.
 Where do you currently live & how it is different from where you’ve lived before?